Whats-God-Teaching-You/SL-TWS-XX-HowToBeHappy/README.md

 ### Poor in spirit

-- this one will help us understand all the other characteristics.
+Understanding "poverty in spirit" will help us understand all the other characteristics with ease.

-- "poverty in spirit" means you don't have sufficient resources within yourself to face life's challenges.
+- it means you don't have sufficient resources within yourself to face life's challenges.
-- has less to do with being rich or poor, but whether you embrace daily dependence on God for what you need.
+- has less to do with being "rich" or "poor", but whether you embrace daily dependence on God for what you need.
-- petokas - people who were so dispised in society, that they were spit on.
-This is the poor that Jesus says will inherit the kingdom.
+- "petokas" - people who were so despised in society, that they were spit on.
+  This is the poor that Jesus says will inherit the kingdom of God.

 #### Parable: two men arrive at the temple to pray